Rivian: The history and future of an up-and-coming EV automaker

 The Launch Edition R1T is fully reserved, but is priced starting at $75,000.
 It will be followed by the Adventure Package next January for the same price, as well as a less expensive Explore Package for $67,500.
 Electrek previously covered a potential extended cab R1T spotted in winter test footage from Rivian, but the company has made zero comments about it to date.

 While the original release date of the R1T was June of 2021, Rivian later pushed deliveries a month into July.
-Most recently, R1T deliveries have been pushed yet again, this time into September.
+R1T deliveries were pushed yet again, this time into September.

-September has now arrived, and Rivian has in fact begun producing R1T pickups for actual customers.
+September came, and Rivian has in fact begun producing R1T pickups for actual customers.
 CEO RJ Scaringe captured the pivotal moment for the nascent automaker on Twitter with footage of the very first customer EV rolling off the assembly line at Rivian’s Normal, IL facility.

 With this feat, Rivian has become the first electric pickup maker, beating the likes of Tesla, Ford, and others to the finish line.